 "If you build it, they will come," doesn't apply to product, service, or sales process that meets customer needs.
 Actually, the exact opposite rings true, as 66% of buyers expect a sales rep to tailor solutions to their individual needs.
 They don’t want providers to develop and pitch solutions they think buyers might need.
 They want them to build their solutions, sales processes, and experiences around their unique pain points, objectives, challenges, and needs.

-Below are several methods by which a business can identify their customers’ specific needs.
+Below are several methods by which a business can identify its customers’ specific needs.

 Customer feedback can take the form of social media posts, on-site prompts or chat boxes, on- and off-site reviews, and more.
 Regardless of how a business requests and collects feedback, it’s essential to ask buyers open-ended questions about: